shadowezz/Productiv/docs/UserGuide.md

 Example:
 * `done 1` marks the 1st deliverable in the deliverable list as done.

+#### Listing all deliverables: `list`

+Shows a list of all deliverables in the deliverable list.

+Format: `list`

+#### Finding deliverables: `find`

+Finds the deliverables whose titles or descriptions contain any of the given keywords.

+Format: `find KEYWORDS`
+* `KEYWORDS` contains one or more keywords used to match deliverables.
+* Searches only consider title and description.
+* Searches are case-insensitive, e.g. `homepage` will match `Homepage`.
+* Order of keywords does not matter, e.g. `Homepage Navigation` will match `Navigation Homepage`.
+* Searches only account for full words, e.g. `Deploy` will not match `Deployment`.
+* Searches return deliverables matching at least one keyword, e.g. `Homepage Navigation` will return `Complete Homepage` and `Increase size of Navigation Bar`.

+Examples:
+* `find Homepage urgent` returns a deliverable with title `Complete homepage.` and another with description `Urgent, client is unhappy`.
+* `find Mockup` returns a deliverable with name `Complete mockup` and another with description `Add more details to existing Mockup`.

 #### Deleting a deliverable: `delete`

 Deletes the specified deliverable from the deliverable list.